opengeolab/geocollectorbot_doc/docs/source/developers.rst

 +++++++++++++++++++++++
 Since you need more than one service to run the Bot (e.g., a database and the Bot itself), `Docker Compose <https://docs.docker.com/compose/>`_ may come in handy.

-The :ref:`examples <ex>` folder of the repository contains some set-ups that allow you to quickly run a complete functioning Bot with different configurations using Docker Compose.
+The `examples <https://github.com/opengeolab/geocollectorbot/tree/main/examples>` folder of the repository contains some set-ups that allow you to quickly run a complete functioning Bot with different configurations using Docker Compose.

 To use them, you just need to download the directory and follow the instructions in the :file:`README.md` file you can find inside.